Sit back and watch the garden of my thoughts grow!

 I was reading through the ancient blog that used to be on this site two years ago, and the one thing that I've noticed is that there's a massive difference between my writing then compared to now.

 Looking back at my older writings I can't help but cringe.
 I was more enthusiastic, but it felt like I was acting.
 Maybe I played into a persona, an exaggerated version of myself, when I was more conscious about retaining and growing an audience?

-It was around the time that I removed the blog page (around March 2021) that I was getting agitated with social platforms as a whole (including Neocities), and something switched after that.
+It was around the time that I removed the blog page (around March 2021) that I was getting agitated with posting my work publically as a whole, and something switched after that.
 The act was over.
 My writing now is clearer, sharper, but... substantially colder.
 And I'd say that's more accurate to myself.
 It's much closer to how I'd write in my personal journals.